savvas-paragkamian/historical-marine-literature/README.md

 2022    1
 ```

 ## Conclusions

 A lot of effort on the digitisation processes of these valuable and indespensable
 documents has being realised.
 Yet the rescue of the marine biodiversity data
 of these documents is far from complete.
+As the resuts show  OBIS holds around 225
+datasets published before 1960 yet BHL holds more that 1600 digitised documents
+containing more than 100 taxa.
+Of course there are many more datasets that are
+still not digitised, thus remaining vulnurable to extiction.
-Substantial effort is required to
+Hence, substantial effort is required to compile these data to public
-compile these data to public repositories like [OBIS](https://obis.org).
-The
+repositories like [OBIS](https://obis.org).
+The rescue process requires human
-rescue process requires human curation, although current development of Information
+curation, although current development of Information Extraction tools that
-Extraction tools that facilitate Named Entity Recognition can accelarate this process.
+facilitate Named Entity Recognition can accelarate this process.